 First, you want to observe the insect within your garden or landscape, and if possible, take a picture.
 Check to see the quantity of the insect, if it is singular, or if there are many in the area.
 The more insects there are engaging in damaging behavior, the more likely it is that you have an infestation.

 After you have this basic information marked down, you will want to utilize an insect taxonomy.
 You will be able to find many online, and many university extension offices have online resources for this exact issue.
-You can find the University of Kentucky’s right here.

 Like we said before, not all insects present in your garden or landscape are causing harm.
-In fact many types of insects are “predators”, consuming the bad insects for you.
+In fact, many types of insects are “predators”, consuming the bad insects for you.
 Other good bugs pollinate and produce.
 When it comes to your lawn, the obvious signs are brown spots, chewed blades of grass, or general wilting.
 On your plants, small but noticeable bites are usually a bad sign.

 In Kentucky, you will find that some of the most common insect pests are White Grubs, which inhabit your soil, killing your roots.
 Chinch Bugs are another issue, causing irregular patches of yellowed, deadening grass.
 Other bad insects that once identified, should be dealt with, include: Armyworms, Japanese Beetles, Mole Crickets, and Billbugs.
 Many of these pests love Kentucky Bluegrass, so watch out.

 Once you have identified an insect harmful to your greenery, you should come into Nature’s Mulch, and let us know your problem.
 Using insecticides improperly can be harmful to your lawn, and we carry a wide variety at Nature’s Mulch.
-We are happy to assist, and for our selection of insect control products, look here.